• Skip to primary navigation

 This recipe yields around 8 oz milk.
 You can easily double it if you wish to make 15 oz, that equals a can of condensed milk.

-Will sweetened condensed milk Harden?
+Will this milk Harden?

 QUICK FIXES: